MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

     module: 'Module 5: Querying management information by using CIM and WMI'
 ---

-# Lab answer key: Querying information by using WMI and CIM
+# Querying information by using WMI and CIM

 ## Exercise 1: Querying information by using WMI